dpFHGR/NoSQL25/README.md

 ```
 docker-compose up -d
 ```
-5. Then copy the given URL link below and paste it onto the address bar and press ENTER to access the API:
+5. Finally, copy the given URL below, paste it into the address bar, and press ENTER to access the API:
 ```
 http://localhost:8008/docs
 ```

+## How to use this API?